roberthoward/manager-README/README.md

 # Our Average Week
-* We’ll have a 1:1 according to schedule for at least 30 minutes except during HIGH ALERT (See below).
+* We’ll have operational 1:1 touchpoints according to schedule for at least 30 minutes except during HIGH ALERT (See below).
 This meeting discusses topics of substance, not updates.
-We can leverage our private Teams channel for the two us of to capture future topics for our 1:1s as well as to provide a handy historic record of what we’ve discussed.
-When you or I think of a topic, we dump it in the chat.
+We can leverage our running shared doc for the two us of to capture future topics for our operational touchpoints as well as to provide a handy historic record of what we’ve discussed.
+When you or I think of a topic, we can dump it into the document.

-* For the leads.
+* For leads.
 We’ll have weekly leadership staff meetings with your peers every week for 30 minutes no matter what.
-Unlike 1:1s, we have a shared document that captures agenda topics for the leads team.
-Similar to 1:1s, we aren’t discussing status at this meeting, but successes and issues of substance that affect the whole team.
+Unlike operational 1:1s, we have a shared document or dashboard that captures agenda topics for discussion.
+Similar to operational touchpoints, we aren’t discussing status at this meeting, but successes and issues of substance that affect the team.

 * You can send Teams messages to me during my office hours (10:00am - 6pm ET).
 I like responding quickly unless I am in a meeting or in deep thought.
+I typically check my email at the start of my day, mid-way through, and an hour before the end of the day.

 * If I am traveling, I will give you notice of said travel in advance.
 All our meetings still occur albeit with time zone considerations.